Home

 Now, what is it?

-Patellar tendonitis is an overuse injury of your patellar tendon.
+In runners, patellar tendonitis is usually classed as an overuse injury of the patellar tendon.

 What is the patellar tendon, and what does it do?